peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     See {{!RFC4086}} for additional information on randomness requirements.

 trustAnchors (optional, array of string):  An array of strings containing
-    Entity Identifiers of the Issuer's trust anchors.
+    Entity Identifiers of the Issuer's Trust Anchors.
 When solving the challenge, the Requestor can construct a Trust Chain from itself to one of these Trust Anchors.
 It is RECOMMENDED that the Issuer includes this field to make it easier for the Requestor to construct a Trust Chain.